jarusll/the-logs/index.md

 # 2022-04-09

 ### Plan for today
+- [ ] chill and fuck around docker

 > The more we pursue the idea
 of programs as literature, the better our programs become.